Sassoon Hospital

+History

 The Jewish philanthropist David Sassoon from Mumbai made a generous donation to make the construction of the hospital possible in 1867.
 The hospital could originally accommodate 144 patients.

+In 1906 the foundation stone for another hospital building, the Jacob Sassoon Hospital was laid and it opened in 1909.
+It was funded by Sir Jacob Sassoon, son of Elias Sassoon, great-nephew of David and the 1st Baronet of Bombay.
+It was built to relieve pressure on the original hospital.
+Six panels of tiles depicting nursery rhymes and five of fairy tales were installed to amuse and distract sick children; they were designed by Margaret Thompson and manufactured by Royal Doulton.

+Society of Friends of Sassoon Hospitals

 A well-respected child-care center and orphanage, Society of Friends of Sassoon Hospitals (SOFOSH), is connected to the hospital.
 SOFOSH was started in August 1964 by a group of Pune citizens for the welfare of poor patients of Sassoon Hospitals.
 Child care activities were initiated in 1973.
 SOFOSH's child care center, "Shreevatsa", has provided a home to orphan children ranging from newborns to six-year-olds.
 Many of the children are placed with adoptive families in India and overseas.
 A number of children are physically and mentally challenged and a growing number are afflicted by life-threatening ailments.
 Many of these children will never find adoptive families, and are cared for by the SOFOSH "Preetanjali" project.
 This also helps kids from ages 0–6 get a home in their orphanage care system; they have been matching adults up with children for 32 years now.

 Original building, built in 1867 designed by Colonel Wilkins.